falleco/staff-hero/docs/ARCHITECTURE.md

 ## 🏗️ Project Overview

-Staff Hero is a React Native music learning game built with Expo, featuring note recognition games, a progression system with challenges, equipment, and instruments, all backed by Supabase for data persistence.
+Staff Hero is a React Native music learning game built with Expo, featuring note recognition games, a progression system with challenges, equipment, and instruments, all backed by JSON seed data and React Native AsyncStorage for persistence.

 ## Core Architecture Principles